Connect with us

 Shuwaski Young (left) and Michael Watson (right)

-“For too long, Mississippians have not had the privilege to observe their elected and opposing office challengers in real-time debate,” Young said in a statement.
-“My hope is that Michael Watson is willing to defend and articulate his policies in the public square and give Mississippians what they deserve: An to see the difference between someone married to the latest paranoid partisan talking points and a candidate dedicated to doing the extensive, important, statutory work of the office.”
+“For too long, Mississippians have not had the privilege to observe their elected officials and opposing office challengers in real-time debate,” Young said in a statement.
+“My hope is that Michael Watson is willing to defend and articulate his policies in the public square and give Mississippians what they deserve: An opportunity to see the difference between someone married to the latest paranoid partisan talking points and a candidate dedicated to doing the extensive, important, statutory work of the office.”

 Campaign finance reports show that Young’s campaign, thus far, has not gained much steam this cycle.
 The former Democratic congressional candidate only has $850 cash on hand based on the end of June reporting period.
 He raised just $3,200 that same period.